 Churches and mission agencies are increasingly characterized by cultural diversity.
 As a result, many Christians find themselves working as part of a multicultural team.
 Leading these teams is a complex challenge that requires team leaders to understand how to help multicultural teams thrive.
 Team leaders need to know how to help team members grow in particular qualities and acquire specific skills related to multicultural teamwork.

-This book integrate insights from the Bible, team theory, leadership, and intercultural studies to explain how leaders of multicultural teams can help their teams become enriching and enjoyable contexts to work in, at the same time as achieving their purpose.
+This book integrates insights from the Bible, team theory, leadership, and intercultural studies to explain how leaders of multicultural teams can help their teams become enriching and enjoyable contexts to work in, at the same time as achieving their purpose.

 Evelyn and Richard Hibbert were pioneer church planters among Turkish speakers in Bulgaria.
 They have been involved in discipling people from other cultures and training intercultural disciplers for more than thirty years.
 Richard is the director of the SMBC Centre for Cross-Cultural Mission.

 Table of Contents:

 Chapter 1: The Challenge of Leading Multicultural Teams

 Chapter 2: How Cultural Differences Affect Teams

 Chapter 5: Clarifying the Team’s Purpose and Approach